 Overall, Croatia has moderate prices compared to other European countries.
 The prices, however vary between the coast and inland.
 Locals say that prices at Croatian coast rise as you travel from north to south.
 Seaside places and Dalmatian islands can be considerable expensive, while northern regions Istria and Kvarner still keep their prices comparable to the inland.
 Remember to rather eat and drink local then imported.

-Some prices at the coast:
+Compare these prices at the coast:

 Total trip cost really depends on where and how you choose to spend your money and your travelling habits.
 Yacht charter prices in Croatia are still 10-15% cheaper then in Italy, Greece or Spain.
 On a sailing trip you can easily get around on daily budget app.
 30-40€/person/day.